portwarrior/comp2000_2025/README.md

 }
 ```

-**The breakthrough moment**: `reader.lines()` creates an infinite stream from the HTTP connection!
+The breakthrough moment: `reader.lines()` creates an infinite stream from the HTTP connection!
 Each line gets parsed, filtered (removing nulls and out-of-bounds data), and added to my buffer.
 The lambdas make the data pipeline crystal clear.

 ### Method References vs Lambda Expressions

-I learned when to use method references (`::`):
+Figuring out when to use method references (`::`):

 - `SimpleWeatherPoint::getValue` - when the lambda just calls a single method
 - `Objects::nonNull` - standard utility checks